tomaswrobel/scrap/README.md

 I welcome contributions from the community to make Scrap even better.
 If you're interested in contributing, please refer to my [Contribution Guidelines](CONTRIBUTING.md) for detailed information on how to get involved.

+## Scrap Logo Explanation

+The logo for Scrap shares a visual resemblance with the Scratch logo as a deliberate homage.
+Here's what you need to know:

+- **Font Choice**: Scrap uses the "Black Boys on Moped" font, the same as Scratch's logo, which is freeware and freely usable.

+- **No Copyright Infringement**: Scrap respects copyright laws and does not infringe on Scratch's intellectual property.
+The similarity is a tribute, not a copy.

+- **Non-Commercial**: Scrap is a non-commercial project, and its logo is used to recognize Scratch's influence on its mission to help beginners transition from Scratch to JavaScript.

+In essence, Scrap's logo is a respectful tribute to Scratch, complying with legal and ethical standards.

 ## License

 Scrap is released under the [MIT License](LICENSE), which means you're free to use, modify, and distribute the project as long as you retain the original license terms.